alanmitchell/bmon-website/guide/use-data.md

 The X vs Y Scatter Plot allows you to see how two different sensor values relate to one another.
 For example, plotting boiler gas use vs outdoor temperature can reveal days with excessive fuel use.
-This video shows how to use X vs Y Scatter Plots:
+This below video shows how to use X vs Y Scatter Plots.

 ***Video:*** *Sensor X vs Y Scatter Plot*
 {: #video-sensor-x-vs}